Comandante FAP Germán Arias Graziani Airport

 Comandante FAP Germán Arias Graziani Airport (IATA: ATA, ICAO: SPHZ) is a regional airport serving the city of Huaraz, Ancash Region, Peru.
 The airport is in the Santa River valley, 20 km northwest of Huaraz, at the village of Anta.
-It is currently not served by any airline due to the bankruptcy of the scheduled airline, LC Perú.
-It receives many private and charter flights.
-It does not receive large aircraft due to high terrain in all quadrants.
+Since July 2024, the airport reopened its operations to commercial flights, after the improvement of the terminal and the runway, receiving daily flights operated by LATAM Airlines to the city of Lima.

-The Anta-Huaraz non-directional beacon (Ident: ATA) is located on the field.
+The Anta-Huaraz non-directional beacon (ident: ATA) is located on the field.

+Airlines and destinations

+Transport

+The airport is accessible by road from Huaraz in a 40-minute drive.

+The terminal has an airport shuttle service operated by Aeroexpreso to the center of the city of Huaraz.